J1NJO/J1NJO/README.md

 -  Hi, I’m Rishabh Chaturvedi.
 -  I am doing Master's in Robotics System Engineering at RWTH.
--  I’m interested in application of Machine Learning and Computer Vision in the field of Robotics.
+-  I’m interested in application of Machine Learning and Computer Vision in the field of Autonomous Vehicles and Robotics.
--  I’m currently learning TensorFlow and Pytorch libraries.
+-  I’m currently learning TensorFlow, Keras and Pytorch libraries.

 <!---